devleaks/cockpitdecks-docs/docs/Extending/Internals/Deck Internals.md

 If only one value is supplied, it is supposed to be `[value, 1]` array.
 For vertical layout, specify `[1, value]` instead.

-### Deck Type Button Block - Complement for Virtual Web Decks
+### Deck Type Button Block - Complement for Web Decks

-The above Deck Type Button Block attributes are necessary for all decks, both physical and virtual decks.
-Virtual Decks also contain an additional series of attributes that drive the drawing of the deck in a web navigator window.
+The above Deck Type Button Block attributes are necessary for all decks, both physical and web decks.
+Web Decks also contain an additional series of attributes that drive the drawing of the deck in a web navigator window.

 > [!NOTE] Web Deck Drawings
 > For simplicity, Web Deck Drivers are drawn on an HTML Canvas, which is a pixel-driven drawing space.
 Web Decks are drawn with images and drawing instructions that use the pixel as a unit for display.